lineality/production_datascience_design_areas/README.md

 - Reporting issues within Agile (problems with project areas, e.g. standard predictable schedule problems)

-4. Accountability, Communication and Contact
+4. Accountability, Communication and Contact Whistleblower Question:
-Basically a Whistleblower Question:
 - Is there someone accountable to report to when process is not being followed?
 (e.g. standard schedule breakdown areas)

-5.
+5. Transparency and Traceability
 - Explainability
 - Reproducibility
 - Testability, evaluation, benchmarks